Benjamin Franklin Graves (soldier): Memorials

-Graves County, Kentucky was created and named in his honor in 1823.
-Graves' name is inscribed, along with the names of his fellow officers who fell at the Raisin, on Kentucky's Military Monument to All Wars in the Frankfort Cemetery in the state capital.
-The area of the battlefield was established as River Raisin National Battlefield Park, the only National Battlefield Park to commemorate a battle of the War of 1812.
+The Battle of Frenchtown, also known as the Battle of the River Raisin or the Raisin River Massacre, is commemorated in Kentucky as well as in Michigan.
+Graves' name is inscribed, along with the names of other officers who fell at the River Raisin, on Kentucky's Military Monument to All Wars, located in the Frankfort Cemetery in the state capital, Frankfort.
+In 1823, Graves County, Kentucky was created and named in Graves's honor.
+In 2009, the River Raisin National Battlefield Park was established in Munroe, Michigan on the site of the battle.
+It the only National Battlefield Park to commemorate a battle of the War of 1812.